Authors of section

 Operative fracture management

-Operative treatment of displaced unstable tibia shaft fractures is the treatment of choice if it can be performed in facilities with the necessary equipment and skills.
+Operative treatment of displaced unstable tibia shaft fractures is the treatment of choice if the necessary skills and equipment are available.

 Nonoperative fracture management